Euclid Quick Data Release (Q1). A first view of the star-forming main sequence in the Euclid Deep Fields: Data

-Finally, we benefit from the results of the morphological analysis for Q1 \citep{Q1-SP047, Q1-SP040}, applying another set of cuts related to the morphological parameters and the size of the source.
-We keep sources with: \begin{itemize} \item $q > 0.05$; \item $0.01a < R_{\mathrm e} < 2a$. \end{itemize} $q$ is the Sérsic axis ratio, $R_{\mathrm e}$ the Sérsic radius, and $a$ the isophote semi-major axis, in units of VIS pixels.
+Finally, we benefited from the results of the morphological analysis for Q1 \citep{Q1-SP047, Q1-SP040}, applying another set of cuts related to the morphological parameters and the size of the source.
+We kept sources with: \begin{itemize} \item $q > 0.05$; \item $0.01a < R_{\mathrm e} < 2a$. \end{itemize} $q$ is the Sérsic axis ratio, $R_{\mathrm e}$ the Sérsic radius, and $a$ the isophote semi-major axis, in units of VIS pixels.
 For further information see Sect.\,4 and the left panel of Fig.\,3 in \citet{Q1-SP040}.
 These further remove diffraction spikes, cosmic rays, or stars that survived the cuts described above.

-The last cut that we apply is in magnitude, in order to work with a mass-complete sample, limiting our analysis to sources with observed $\HE < 24$, corresponding to an average measured signal-to-noise ratio of five, measured from the $2\times\,\mathrm{FWHM}$ aperture photometry.
+The last cut that we applied was in magnitude, in order to work with a mass-complete sample, limiting our analysis to sources with observed $\HE < 24$, corresponding to an average measured signal-to-noise ratio of five, measured from the $2\times\,\mathrm{FWHM}$ aperture photometry.
 Our final sample is composed of \num{8090074} sources.